manntchid/FDS21/README.md

 Practical 3: Convolutional Networks (Used tensorflow on MNIST and CIFAR 10)

-All practicals were implemented with Pyhton and were graded with full points.
+All practicals were implemented with Python and were graded with full points.